A Brief Interpretative History of USASBE

 2006 - Howard Van Auken (Iowa State University)

-2007 - Geralyn Franklin (University of South Florida, St. Petersburg; now at University of Dallas)
+2007 - Geralyn Franklin (University of South Florida, St. Petersburg; now at United Arab Emirates University)

 2008 - Jeffrey R. Alves (Wilkes University)